 Kūkui Trail

 If you want to go all the way to the bottom of the canyon, the Kūkui Trail will take you there, descending about 2.5 miles down the steep cliffs to the river below.
-Don’t be fooled by the short distance – the climb back up from the bottom requires a gain of more than 2,200 vertical feet.
+Don’t be fooled by the short distance.
+The climb back up from the bottom requires a gain of more than 2,200 vertical feet.
 In this sense, it is for experts only.

 Awaʻawapuhi Trail

-This moderate-intensity trail doesn’t visit the canyon itself, but it showcases the extremity of Kauaʻi’s terrain surrounding it, both in its beauty and its rugged, marvelous nature.
+This moderate-intensity trail doesn’t visit the canyon itself, but it showcases the extremity of Kauaʻi’s terrain surrounding it, both in its beauty and its rugged nature.
 The trail travels three miles downhill through a green, lush rainforest to a series of steep valleys along the Nāpali Coast, giving you an overlook of the jagged cliffs and vistas that hover above the ocean.
 While the walk there is easy, remember that you have to climb back up on the return trip.

 Pihea Trail